sagemath/trac_to_gh/Issue 406.md

 ```
 On 7/26/07, Dan Christensen <jdc@uwo.ca> wrote:
-> Some other minor issues about using GAP within the notebook, under
-> 2.7.1.
-I've put my entire worksheet in GAP mode using the menu at
-> the top.
-The following things don't work correctly:
->
-> 0) If I type something that gives an error in GAP, the error
-> message is buried in a python exception/backtrace.
->
-> 1) If I type "?SymmetricGroup" (which works within GAP), all I see
-> is
->
->    Help: Showing `Reference: SymmetricGroup'
->    Page from 104
->
-> It's similar with other "?foo" commands.
->
-> 2) If I type "SymmetricGroup?" and hit tab, it shows me help about
-> sage's wrapped SymmetricGroup function.
-I don't think this will
-> be helpful for functions not wrapped by sage.
->
 > 3) When I try to use tab completion, it inserts "gap." before the
 > command (and probably ignores functions not wrapper by sage).

-I am aware of each of these issues (which also happen with
-the other interfaces).
-They are *not* features in my mind, but
-bugs, and they need to be fixed by somebody (either me or
-somebody else).

-William
 ```

 Issue created by migration from https://trac.sagemath.org/ticket/406